Maria-Onido/netflixpricing/README.md

 ### Correlation Between Prices Differences and Internet Usage Per Country
 ![scatter](scatter.png "Scatter")

 From the scatterplot, there is a weak negative correlation between the differences and internet usage per country.
 The correlation calculated by around -0.3).
 This means generally, there is a slight trend that as the internet usage goes up, the price fof netflix goes down.

+## Does this Imply Causation?
-However, this does not imply causation as there are confounding factors that might be present in each country.
+No, it does not imply causation.
+There are confounding factors involve.
+1. Number of movies available in each country can affect the subscription price.
+2. Netflix might introduce a new product feature that can up their price.
+3. Fluctuations in the economy.
+For Example, as fears of recession and cost of living goes up, some people might re-evaluate their expenses and this can affect the price of netflix.
+* These are just examples, there's more that is involved.

 ### Citations
 >>>>>>> 888a0027900e4c7fbc76970e754a28aa48481b1d